 Can I use regular toilet paper?

-You can use regular loo roll in your flushing camping toilet, but we’d advise against it, or at least keep its use to a minimum.
-Definitely avoid your favourite, luxury quilted variety.
+You can use regular loo roll in your flushing camping toilet, but you should keep its use to a minimum.
 Wet toilet paper can form clumps and clog up the tank, making it difficult to empty and clean.
 It’s far better to use specially designed, fast-dissolving toilet paper such as Thetford’s Aqua Soft.
-Hopefully it should go without saying, but don’t put any other waste into the toilet – that means nappies, wipes and sanitary items.
+Don’t put any other waste into the toilet, such as nappies, wipes and sanitary items.

 What size of tank do I need?

 If you decide on a flushing toilet, you’ll need to consider what size of waste tank you need.
-For a small family a 10l tank will probably suffice, but for bigger groups a 20l capacity is recommended.
+For a small family a 10-litre tank will probably suffice, but for bigger groups a 20-litre capacity is recommended.